homolibere/ingress-eiacp/README.md

+# Sorry, but this tool is dead

+"We appreciate your enthusiasm in sharing Ingress information.
+We hope you are enjoying the game.
+Unfortunately, your tool and the methods used to create it are in violation of our Terms of Service.
+We would greatly appreciate it if you remove all works, and refrain from creating any future works using Ingress content.

+Thank you,

+NianticOps"

 # Introduction

 This project is a extension to Google's game - Ingress.
 Since there is no official API for this game (so far) and no other way to get more info about players and portals, i decided to create a python "daemon".